adrianoOliveiraRocha/LojaGrafica/README.md

-I used python/django and mysql here :)
+I used python/django here :)